jmyers7/book/_build/html/_sources/chapters/covar-correl.md

 # Covariance and correlation

+**THIS CHAPTER IS CURRENTLY UNDER CONSTRUCTION!!!**

 ## Dependence of random variables

-If two random variables $X$ and $Y$ are _not_ [independent](independence), then they are called (naturally) _dependent_.
+If two random variables $X$ and $Y$ are _not_ [independent](independence), then (naturally) they are called _dependent_.
 Though our goal in this chapter is to study a _particular type_ of dependence between random variables, I think it will benefit us by first discussing dependence in general.

 A natural source of examples of dependent random variables are those which are *functionally* dependent in the sense of the following theorem: